kildom/ohome-docs/ohome-bus.md

 	  * Discovery process will be triggerd by the user, e.g. when a new device was connected.
 	  * Discovery process will query each address and wait 25ms (default max response time) for response.
  * 25 ms limit may be changed in this specification if it is too high
+ * It should be possible to attach special device for electrical diagnostics
+ 	  * It can send request to each device (via master) that forces it to response with some special pattern that can be used to generate eye diagram.
+This allows to check signal quality at any place on the network from any endpoint.

 Transaction content
 -----------